What Planning Permission Do I Need for a Garage Extension?

 Extending or converting a garage is a popular home improvement project.
 However, if this is one of the plans on your to-do list, you might be concerned about whether you need planning permission for it.
 In this blog we’ll look at this subject in a little more detail.

 First, the good news.
 If you’re enlarging your garage but planning to continue to use it for the same purpose (i.e. as a garage) then you very likely don’t need planning permission to do so.
-The general rules are that as long as your garage is less than 15 square metres (if freestanding) or 30 square metres (if attached to the house), then you’ll be good to go (although we always ensure we obtain a certificate of lawfulness on your behalf)
+The general rules are that as long as your garage is less than 15 square metres (if freestanding) or 30 square metres (if attached to the house), then you should be good to go (although we always ensure we obtain a certificate of lawfulness on your behalf)

-However, converting a pre-existing garage into a habitable living space means there are a few criteria you’ll need to ensure you satisfy under Building Regulations, and this probably means planning permission.
+However, converting a pre-existing garage into a habitable living space means there are a few criteria you’ll need to ensure you satisfy under Building Regulations.
 There are several categories of regulations that will likely apply to your proposed garage conversion.

 Let’s take a look at these categories in more detail:

 Doors and windows

 Your garage extension and conversion will need to have doors and windows that are adequately insulated to avoid heat loss.
 If any panes of glass are particularly close to doors or the floor, they may also need safety glazing (the Planning Portal has a good rundown of the exact numbers).
 The size of the room will also affect how much ventilation is required, and this may change if you’re converting your garage into a room that produces a lot of steam, such as a kitchen or bathroom.

 You’ll need to think about above-ground drainage, and if you’re planning to connect significant plumbing to your garage extension then there’s also the matter of connecting it with the underground drainage run/local sewer network.

 Any new electrics you plan to install in your garage conversion will need to be inspected and certified by someone who is part of an approved certification scheme.